Not-Nik/raylib-zig/ReadMe.md

 # raylib-zig
-Manually tweaked, auto generated [raylib](https://github.com/raysan5/raylib) bindings for zig.
+Manually tweaked, auto generated [raylib](https://github.com/raysan5/raylib) bindings for zig.<br>
+Be aware these bindings are for the 2.5.0 release of raylib.
+2.6.0 bindings will follow soon.

 ## Example
 Basically we can copy the default example with some minor changes: